-YDMT'S Schools Out Officer has provided some family activities to help us all through the Covid-19 lock down.
-We have also developed a range of online learning videos to cover a range of Stories in Stone related themes.
+YDMT's Schools Out Officer provided family activities and the Training Officer developed a range of online learning videos to cover a range of Stories in Stone related themes.

 Rotten fruit and veg